Asst/Prof Scott Draper

 - 6488 7400

-- Scott joined COFS in November 2010 following 3 years reading for a DPhil (PhD) in Engineering Science at the University of Oxford.
-His DPhil thesis was on ‘Tidal Stream Energy Extraction in Coastal Basins’, and addressed how much energy can be extracted for human use from fast moving tidal currents – a topic currently receiving significant academic and commercial attention in the UK.
+- Scott has been an assistant Professor at UWA (funded by the Lloyds Register Foundation) since September 2011.
+Prior to this he completed a DPhil (PhD) in Engineering Science at the University of Oxford.
+His DPhil thesis was on tidal stream power generation, and addressed how much energy can be extracted for human use from fast moving tidal currents – a topic currently receiving significant academic and commercial attention in the UK.

 - Key research